CQCL/pytket-quantinuum/docs/api.md

 The pytket-quantinuum extension allows submission of pytket circuits to Quantinuum systems (and emulators) via the {py:class}`~.QuantinuumBackend`.

+See the [pytket-quantinuum section](https://docs.quantinuum.com/systems/trainings/h2/getting_started/index.html) of the documentation website for some example usage.

 ```{eval-rst}
 .. automodule:: pytket.extensions.quantinuum
 .. automodule:: pytket.extensions.quantinuum._metadata